zetkin/app.zetkin.org/README.md

 ### Docker

-As an alternative, you can also run the provided Docker Compose setup.
+As **an alternative to the normal development setup**, you can also run the provided Docker Compose setup.

 * Requires Docker Compose v2+
-* Backend development: Run local production (after building, it starts very fast)
+* Backend development: Run local production (after building, it starts very fast) and access the organizations directly on http://localhost:3000/organizations/.

   ```
   $ docker compose -f dev.yml --profile static up